openharmony/testfwk_testfwk_cangjie_wrapper/README.md

 - Capabilities for writing test cases, assertions, executing test cases, and generating test reports.
 - Capabilities for locating and operating UI components.

-Compared to ArkTs, there are the following differences:
+Compared to ArkTs API, there are the following differences:

 - The unit test framework is implemented based on the unit test library std.unittest that comes with Cangjie.